 Mandatory Minimums and Imprisonment

 Under the federal sentencing guidelines, drug trafficking convictions carry some of the harshest mandatory minimum sentences currently on the books.
 For example, if you are convicted of trafficking more than 5 grams of meth, more than 100 grams of heroin, or 500 grams of powder cocaine you will face a mandatory minimum sentence of 5 years.
 For a second offense, the penalty is doubled to 10 years.
 Remember, these are minimum sentences.
 A conviction may lead to a prison sentence much greater than 5 years on the first offense or 10 years on the second offense depending on the nature of the case and the decision of the sentencing judge.
-Our lawyers will work hard to get the charges reduced, the case dismissed, or a not guilty verdict at trial.
+Our federal lawyers will work hard to get the charges reduced, the case dismissed, or a not guilty verdict at trial.
 We work to protect our clients from unfair or inflated charges and to help them in their efforts to avoid mandatory minimum sentences.